rweather/litton-tools/README.md

 When running OPUS, the following keys do useful things:

-* F1 - "I" function key - Terminate a line of input in "S" / store mode.
+* Enter or F1 - "I" function key - Terminate a line of input in "S" / store mode.
-* F4 - "IIII" function key - Run the high-level application program in memory.
+* F4 or Ctrl+T - "IIII" function key - Run the high-level application program in memory.
-* F5 - "P1" function key - Load a program from paper tape.
+* F5 or Ctrl+Y - "P1" function key - Load a program from paper tape.
 * T - Save the high-level application program in memory to paper tape.

 The other Litton function keys are mapped as follows:

+* Shift+Enter or Ctrl+W - Return key.
-* F2 - "II" function key.
+* F2 or Ctrl+E - "II" function key.
-* F3 - "III" function key.
+* F3 or Ctrl+R - "III" function key.
-* F6 - "P2" function key.
+* F6 or Ctrl+U - "P2" function key.
-* F7 - "P3" function key.
+* F7 or Ctrl+O - "P3" function key.
-* F8 - "P4" function key.
+* F8 or Ctrl+P - "P4" function key.

 When loading from or saving to paper tape, the TAPE IN or TAPE OUT button will highlight.
 Press the highlighted button to select a tape file.